Sample projects¶

 Topwrap will load two cores from the cores

-directory that use an interface from the interfaces
+directory, using the interface from the interfaces

 directory.